There Is a Hell Believe Me I've Seen It. There Is a Heaven Let's Keep It a Secret.: Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, There Is a Hell... received an average score of 80 based on nine reviews, which indicates "favorable reviews".
-Reviewers praised the album for its combination of Sykes' cathartic and introspective lyrics, and its string section.
+Reviewers praised the album for its experimental combination of Sykes' cathartic and introspective lyrics with orchestral and electronica elements, along with its overall more mature, thematically darker direction, seeing it as the beginning of the band's evolution into respected musicians, compared to the relatively more divided responses their previous albums received.
 Big Cheese noted the variety on the album and said it crossed " ... the youthful energy and passion of 2006's Count Your Blessings, the rawness and anthemic nature of 2008's Suicide Season and with more experimentation and savageness than ever before, this is the sound of Bring Me the Horizon going for the throat".

 The British publication Rock Sound gave the album significant critical acclaim.
 Upon its release, Rock Sound writer Pete Withers praised its lyrical content and musical diversity as " ... a bold and unrestrained body of work which is unafraid to push their more experimental, electronic tendencies to the fore and feature lyrics of a highly personal, bluntly confessional nature".
 Rock Sound named There Is a Hell... their "Album of the Year", as well as rating it at number 8 out of 101 "Modern Classics".
 Mike Diver, writing for BBC Music, gave the album a positive review, particularly praising the band's bold ambition to progress from Suicide Season.
 He said, "They've not done everything the easy way, but Bring Me the Horizon today stand at the very vanguard of the UK metal scene.
 This third album takes risks with confidence, and the end results are never less than startling."
 Metal Hammer's review of the album summarised it as " ... one of the heaviest, most aggressive and best metal releases this year".
 Kerrang! was also positive in reviewing the album's dark themes, saying, " ... while bleakness is certainly prominent throughout, this album has many different shades and it is these contrasts that make it so vital.
 It's an album that bursts with ambition, and that Bring Me the Horizon pull it off so powerfully further confirms their greatness."

 Exclaim! critic Travis Persaud gave the album a positive review, praising the sonic diversity and Sykes' screaming, as there was " ... desperation in his voice, very reminiscent of Spencer Chamberlain from Underoath".
 AbsolutePunk said the album would " ... destroy any and all preconceived notions about the band".
 AllMusic writer Gregory Heaney praised the lack of "over indulgent" production on the record, by incorporating studio trickery yet still being intense.
 However, not all reviews were positive; Spin magazine gave the album a lukewarm review, saying, "Is this bizarre smash-up the future of metal or just Generation Y's Pitchshifter?"